ColbyEcology/ColbyEcology.github.io/Assignments/LectureProblemSets/Week05Readings.md

 For Tuesday, please read and come prepared to discuss [Levins 1966](https://www.jstor.org/stable/pdf/27836590.pdf) (You can skip the *Robust and Non-robust Theorems* section)

-Additionally, I have chosen a second paper for each of you to read:
+In addition to Levins on Tuesday, I have chosen a second paper for each of you to please read and come prepared to discuss:

 | Names             | Paper                                                                                                        |
 |-------------------|--------------------------------------------------------------------------------------------------------------|